 In Fig. 5.2, we plot the shape function of multi-isocurvaton QSFI for the model parameters (5.14) and (5.15).
-For comparison, we also include the shape function of local non-Gaussianity which is close to the shape function of the single-isocurvaton QSFI originally considered by Chen and Wang in the limit $\mu_1, m{11} \ll H$ [15, 22].
+For comparison, we also include the shape function of local non-Gaussianity which is close to the shape function of the single-isocurvaton QSFI originally considered by Chen and Wang in the limit $\mu_1, m{11} \ll H$, see chapter 3 and [15].